-- 7.1.1 The electrical installation shall be designed such that: - a) All electrical auxiliary services necessary for maintaining the vessel in normal, operational and habitable conditions shall be ensured without relying on the emergency source of power. - b) Electrical services essential for the safety of the vessel and personnel on board shall be operable under various emergency conditions. - c) The vessel and personnel on board shall be protected from electrical hazards. - 7.1.2 Tanks, machinery or other metallic objects which do not have good electrical continuity with the water surrounding the hull, shall have special earthing arrangements.
+- 7.1.1 The electrical installation shall be designed such that: - a) All electrical auxiliary services necessary for maintaining the vessel in normal, operational and habitable conditions shall be ensured without relying on the emergency source of power. - b) Electrical services essential for the safety of the vessel and personnel on board shall be operable under various emergency conditions. - c) The vessel and personnel on board shall be protected from electrical hazards. - 7.1.2 Tanks, machinery or other metallic objects which do not have good electrical continuity with the water surrounding the vessel, shall have special earthing arrangements.

-7.2 Requirements for Vessels < 500GT
+7.2 Requirements for vessels < 500GT

-- 7.2.1.1 The electrical system onboard these vessels shall be designed and outfitted in compliance with the Rules of a Recognised Organisation.
-The electrical system installed onboard vessels built in compliance with the Recreational Craft Directive 2013/53/EU, as amended, may be accepted, at the discretion of the attending surveyor. - 7.2.1.2 The electrical system shall be provided with overload and short circuit protection for all circuits with the exception of the engine starting circuits through the batteries.

-- 7.2.1.3 Lighting circuits shall be distributed through all spaces and in such a manner that a total black-out cannot occur due to the tripping of a single protective device. - 7.2.1.4 Electrical devices working in potentially hazardous areas into which petroleum vapour or other hydrocarbon gas may leak and accumulate, shall be provided with protection against the risk ignition. - 7.2.1.5 Short-circuit or overload protective devices shall not interrupt earthed lines, unless all the non-earthed lines are disconnected at the same time by multipole switching devices
+- 7.2.1 The electrical system onboard these vessels shall be designed and outfitted in compliance with the Rules of a Recognised Organisation.
+The electrical system installed onboard vessels built in compliance with the Recreational Craft Directive 2013/53/EU may be accepted, at the discretion of the attending surveyor. - 7.2.2 The electrical system shall be provided with overload and short circuit protection for all circuits with the exception of the engine starting circuits through the batteries. - 7.2.3 Lighting circuits shall be distributed through all spaces and in such a manner that a total black-out cannot occur due to the tripping of a single protective device. - 7.2.4 Electrical devices working in potentially hazardous areas into which petroleum vapour or other hydrocarbon gas may leak and accumulate, shall be provided with protection against the risk ignition. - 7.2.5 Fuses shall not be installed in an earthed conductor.

-7.2.2 Batteries
+7.2.6 Batteries

-- 7.2.2.1 Batteries suitable for marine use and not easily susceptible to leak shall be used onboard.
-The battery terminals shall be protected against accidental contact with metallic objects. - 7.2.2.2 A battery cut-off switch shall be provided for all systems.
+- 7.2.6.1 Batteries suitable for marine use and not easily liable to leakage shall be used onboard.
+The battery terminals shall be protected against accidental contact with metallic objects. - 7.2.6.2 A battery cut-off switch shall be provided for all systems.
 It is preferable that this switch acts as an isolator i.e. it is double pole.
-If a battery changeover switch is fitted and is provided with an 'Off' position, this may also serve as the cut-out switch. - 7.2.2.3 Batteries shall be secured firmly to avoid movement when the vessel is subjected to sudden acceleration or deceleration, a large angle of heel, trim etc. - 7.2.2.4 Batteries installed on sailing vessels shall be of a sealed type to prevent electrolytic loss in the event of a knockdown or immersion or be of the gel type. - 7.2.2.5 Battery charging systems shall be fitted with circuitry to prevent overcharging and overheating.
-Special attention shall be taken in cases of any batteries onboard being placed under charge due to the possibility of explosions or fires.
-Movable/Portable batteries (including batteries fitted on onboard equipment, appliances etc.), during the charging process, shall be placed in a well ventilated area onboard which is either an open deck, or either a continuously manned area or otherwise an area which is covered by a gas, smoke and heat detection system and an automatic fixed fire extinguishing system.
-All ventilation air intakes and exhausts, in battery charging stations which are not continuously manned, shall be fitted with a permanently attached closing/shutdown flaps/shutters which shall be capable of being easily closed remotely.
-It is strongly recommended that the vessel is never left unattended during the movable/portable batteries charging process. - 7.2.2.6 Areas in which batteries are stowed shall be provided with adequate ventilation to avoid the accumulation and build-up of explosive gases.
-Battery lockers and containers shall be exhausted from the highest point of the container, whilst air shall be supplied at a level below the top of the batteries.
-If mechanical means are employed to ventilate the battery compartment directly, then the components shall be of the intrinsically safe/explosion proof type in compliance with the ATEX Directive 2014/34/EU, as amended. - 7.2.2.7 Batteries supplying essential services shall be located in a position not likely to flood in normal operations or in the event of damage. - 7.2.2.8 Where batteries are used for propulsion, both as main propulsion or hybrid propulsion, and/or for electric power supply purposes during vessel operations, the battery system, design and operation shall meet the requirements of SOLAS II-1 Part D and the vessel, irrespective of size and area of operation, shall be issued with a valid class certificate covering both hull and machinery.
+If a battery changeover switch is fitted and is provided with an 'Off' position, this may serve as the cut-out switch also.

+- 7.2.6.3 Batteries shall be secured firmly to avoid movement when the vessel is subjected to sudden acceleration or deceleration, a large angle of heel, trim etc. - 7.2.6.4 Batteries installed on sailing vessels shall be of a sealed type to prevent electrolytic loss in the event of a knockdown or immersion. - 7.2.6.5 Battery charging systems shall be fitted with circuitry to prevent overcharging. - 7.2.6.6 Areas in which batteries are stowed shall be provided with adequate ventilation to avoid the accumulation and build up of explosive gases.
+Battery lockers and containers shall be exhausted from the highest point of the container and air shall be supplied at a level below the top of the batteries.
+If mechanical means are employed to ventilate the battery compartment directly, then the components shall be of the intrinsically safe/explosion proof type in compliance with the ATEX Directive. - 7.2.6.7 Batteries supplying essential services shall be located in a position not likely to flood in normal operations or in the event of damage.